This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 - Travelers to Mexico: US health insurance rarely covers care in Mexico; travel medical insurance fills this gap

-- Travelers to remote areas: Helicopter evacuation from a backcountry campsite can cost $15,000–$100,000 — evacuation coverage caps your liability
+- Travelers to remote areas: Helicopter evacuation from a backcountry campsite can run well into the tens of thousands of dollars — sometimes far more depending on terrain and transport distance — and evacuation coverage caps your out-of-pocket exposure

-- Medicare beneficiaries: Original Medicare doesn't cover care outside the US.
-Medicare Advantage may have some international coverage; check your specific plan
+- Medicare beneficiaries: Original Medicare generally doesn't cover care outside the US (verify your specific situation at medicare.gov).
+Medicare Advantage may have some international coverage; check your plan before you cross the border

-- Full-timers: Health insurance portability can be complex for full-timers; travel medical coverage can supplement gaps
+- Full-timers: Health insurance portability gets complicated when you don't have a fixed address; travel medical coverage can help plug the gaps

 Good Sam vs. Third-Party Travel Insurance

-Key comparison points: coverage limit for medical expenses, evacuation limit, whether existing conditions are covered (and on what terms), and the claims process reputation (check reviews on insuremytrip.com).
+Key comparison points: the coverage limit for medical expenses, evacuation limit, whether existing conditions are covered (and under what terms), and the claims process reputation.
+Real-world reviews on insuremytrip.com are a solid gut-check before you commit to any policy.

 Related: RV insurance shopping guide · RV insurance guide · Full-time RV living guide